tradeflow-ai/mobile/_docs/phases/02-mvp.md

 1.  **Build Job Types UI:** Create a UI for users to define and manage the types of jobs they perform (e.g., "Leaky Faucet Repair," "HVAC Tune-up").
 2.  **Implement BoM Association:** Within the Job Types UI, allow users to associate specific inventory items and their required quantities, creating a reusable Bill of Materials for each job type.
 3.  **Update Seed Script:** Ensure the database seed script populates this data structure with sensible defaults that the user can later edit.
-2.  **Deploy to AWS Lightsail:** Write a script or CI/CD step to deploy the container to AWS Lightsail.
-3.  **Create Routing Service:** In `/services`, create `routing.ts` with a function that calls the deployed engine's API endpoint.
-4.  **Integrate Engine as a Tool:** Make the `routing.ts` function available as a "tool" that the `Route Optimizer` agent in the LangGraph graph can call.

 ---